 This post may contain affiliate links, meaning that we will receive a commission if you click through and make a purchase.
 All opinions are those of the author.

-When traveling for work, you will likely have to deal with getting your expenses reimbursed.
+When traveling for work, you will likely have to deal with reimbursable expenses.
 Companies do not normally just give you a check to go crazy with.
 You are normally expected to keep track of all of the money that you spend while traveling, and then the company will reimburse you.
 This can be a little intimidating, especially for your first work trip.
 What can you expect when you need to get expenses reimbursed?
 What can you actually expense?

 Every company will do expenses differently, but this is what I have seen from experience.
 Your company should provide you more information before your first work trip; this post is to give you a heads up as to what you can expect.